ibm-js/deliteful/docs/Combobox.md

 In single selection mode, if the property `autoFilter` is set to `true` (default is `false`) the widget allows to type one or more characters which are used for filtering the list of shown list items.
-The filtering is case-insensitive.
-An item is shown if the `label` property of the corresponding data item contains the entered string.
+By default, the filtering is case-insensitive, and an item is shown if its label contains the entered string.

-(More options will be added in a next release.)
+The default filtering policy can be customized using the `filterMode` and `ignoreCase` properties.

+The valid values of `filterMode` are:

+* `"startsWith"`: the item matches if its label starts with the filter text.
+* `"contains"`: the item matches if its label contains the filter text.
+* `"is"`: the item matches if its label is the filter text.

+The matching is case insensitive by default.
+Setting `ignoreCase` to `false` turns it case sensitive.

+The filtering is performed by the `filter(fitlerTxt)` method, which is called automatically while the user types into the editable input element, with `filterTxt` being the currently entered text.
+The default implementation of this method uses `dstore/Filter.match()`.
+The matching is performed against the `list.labelAttr` attribute of the data store items.
+The method can be overridden for implementing other filtering strategies.

 ### Attribute Mapping

 The customization of the mapping of data store item attributes into render item attributes